Criticism of the United Nations: Role of elite countries

 There has been criticism that the five permanent members of the United Nations Security Council (China, France, Russia, the United Kingdom, and the United States), who are all nuclear powers, have created an exclusive nuclear club whose powers are unchecked.
 Unlike the General Assembly, the United Nations Security Council does not have true international representation.
 This has led to accusations that the UNSC only addresses the strategic interests and political motives of the permanent members, especially in humanitarian interventions: for example, protecting the oil-rich Kuwaitis in 1991, but poorly protecting resource-poor Rwandans in 1994.

 Membership in the UN Security Council

 Any country may be elected to serve a temporary term on the Security Council, but critics have suggested that this is inadequate.
 Rather, they argue, the number of permanent members should be expanded to include non-nuclear powers, which would democratize the organization.
 Still other countries have advocated abolishing the concept of permanency altogether; under the government of Paul Martin, Canada advocated this approach.
 One of the main criticisms belongs to Turkey's President Recep Tayyip Erdogan.
-He has expressed his objection to the UN Security Council's permanent membership system with "World bigger than five" sentences on the UN General Assembly.
+He has expressed his objection to the UN Security Council's permanent membership system with the motto "The world is bigger than five."